Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Results

 The second way to estimate the mobility is through the Hall angle, controlled by the ratio \RH$/ \rho$, which is proportional to $\mu$ in a single-band (single-carrier) metal.
-In Fig.~10a, we plot the ratio \RH$/ \rho$ as a function of temperature for the same two Nd-LSCO samples.
-At $p = 0.24 >$~\pstar, we see that \RH$/ \rho$ decreases monotonically with increasing temperature, by a factor 3 between $T=0$ and $T = 80$~K, consistent with the 3-fold increase in scattering rate (given the flat \RH~(Fig.~5)).
+In Fig.~10(a), we plot the ratio \RH$/ \rho$ as a function of temperature for the same two Nd-LSCO samples.
+At $p = 0.24 >$~\pstar, we see that \RH$/ \rho$ decreases monotonically with increasing temperature, by a factor 3 between $T=0$ and $T = 80$~K, consistent with the threefold increase in scattering rate [given the flat \RH~(Fig.~5)].
 Note that the value at $T=0$ is such that $\omega_{\rm c} \tau =$~\RH$H/ \rho = 0.075$ at $H = 37.5$~T. The fact that $\omega_{\rm c} \tau << 1$ shows that we are indeed in the weak-field limit, justifying the use of a $H^2$ fit for the MR.

-The ratio \RH$/ \rho$ is very similar for the two samples, above $T \simeq 30$~K, in agreement with the MR data (Fig.~9b).
-Below 30~K, however, \RH$/\rho$ at $p = 0.22$ shows a pronounced drop (Fig.~10a), not seen at all in the MR (Fig.~9b).
+The ratio \RH$/ \rho$ is very similar for the two samples, above $T \simeq 30$~K, in agreement with the MR data [Fig.~9(b)].
+Below 30~K, however, \RH$/\rho$ at $p = 0.22$ shows a pronounced drop [Fig.~10(a)], not seen at all in the MR [Fig.~9(b)].
 It is therefore not due to a change of mobility at low temperature.
-As discussed in Sec.~IV.~C, we attribute this anomaly to the onset of electron-like carriers generated when the Fermi surface is transformed by the pseudogap phase.
+As discussed in Sec.~IV.~C, this anomaly may reflect the onset of electronlike carriers generated when the Fermi surface is transformed by the pseudogap phase.